 Churchill Downs Inc.

-Churchill Downs Inc also operates BetAmerica.com and TwinSpires.com, which are the two largest horse racing betting sites in the US.
-More recently, Churchill Downs has launched online sports betting and casino games through BetAmerica.com.
+Churchill Downs Inc also operates TwinSpires.com, one of the largest horse racing and betting sites in the US.
+Churchill Downs operated BetAmerica.com through 2020 but announced in early 2021 that it would merge the company’s sports betting and parimutuel horse wagering platform into TwinSpires.com.

 Las Vegas Sands